14jasimmtp/Goat-Robotics-Assessment/README.md

     docker-compose up --build
     ```

-3. The API will be available at `http://localhost:8080` and the PostgreSQL database at `localhost:5432`.
+3. The API will be available at `http://localhost:3000` and the PostgreSQL database at `localhost:5432`.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.